VandanaRaj20/TaskComp/README.md

 **Position:** (As per email) If selected for the GA position, you'll be working to continuously improve the UI/UX design of our existing webpage and post new information as and when required, as well as helping to migrate the site content over the next academic year.

-Hello1 I am Vandana Rajesh (NYU ID: N14720690).
+Hello!
+I am Vandana Rajesh (NYU ID: N14720690).
 I have completed the task as a part of the Graduate assistantship selection process.
 This repository contains the code I have typed from scratch to design the webpage.
 I have primarily  used HTML, CSS and Bootstrap ver.5 for this task.
 I incorporated a few changes in the web design.

 **Languages used:** HTML, CSS, bootstrap ver.5